Guide to Visiting Taipei, Taiwan for the First Time

 Are You Ready for Your First Visit to Taipei?

 You should be.
-Taipei is a wonderful city with friendly people and so easy to get around, explore and sightsee at your own pace.
-Without the need of a tour guide.
-I really enjoy visiting Taipei.
-So much that I might be coming back here more often every year.
-Especially on my annual return trips to New York.
+Taipei is a wonderful city with friendly people, and it is so easy to get around, explore, and sightsee at your own pace, without the need for a tour guide.
+I enjoy visiting Taipei so much that I might be coming back here more often every year, especially on my annual return trips to New York.

 And I hope my tips and advice on visiting Taipei for the first time will help you enjoy Taipei as much as I have.